WHY VISIT KUWAIT

 The best times to visit the country are spring, between March and May, and fall, in September and October, which offer mild temperatures and little rain.

-Following a list of typical festival and celebrations of Kuwait.
+Following a list of typical festivals and celebrations of Kuwait.

 - Liberation Day: The national holiday celebrated on February 26 marks the liberation of Kuwait via Operation Desert Storm at the end of the First Gulf War.
 Patriotism is shown by rejoicing in public buildings, parties, street parades and dancing, and the joyous waving of the flag.
 It’s a time of remembrance for the thousands who lost their lives during the Iraqi invasion, and for those who were captured and imprisoned.